 Welcome to the Department of Pharmacy Practice, dedicated to providing the best environment for pharmacy education.
 We demonstrate this commitment through our teaching, research and scholarship, clinical service and community service activities, both in underserved and regional areas.

 The majority of our faculty members are clinicians whose research efforts are integrated within their clinical practice sites.
-Faculty members maintain practices at Creighton University Medical Center (CUMC), hospitals and clinics in the CHI Health system, Methodist Hospital, Omaha and Lincoln VAMCs and Bryan Medical Center in Lincoln.
+Faculty members maintain practices at CHI Health Creighton University Medical Center – University Campus, CHI Health Creighton University Medical Center – Bergan and CHI Health Immanuel hospitals and clinics, Methodist Hospital, Omaha and Lincoln VAMCs and Bryan Medical Center in Lincoln.

-We are also home to the Center for Drug Information and Evidence-Based Practice (CDI-EBP), where we support four distinct drug information services affiliated with the Health Sciences Library, Children’s Hospital, Immanuel Medical Center and CUMC.
+We are also home to the Center for Drug Information and Evidence-Based Practice (CDI-EBP), where we support four distinct drug information services affiliated with the Health Sciences Library, Children’s Hospital, CHI Health Immanuel, CHI Health Creighton University Medical Center – University Campus and CHI Health Creighton University Medical Center – Bergan.
 We provide institutional support for each site, as well as teaching opportunities for fourth-year rotation students.
 In addition, our department houses the Center for Medication Therapy Management (MTM), a state-of-the-art telephonic provider of MTM services through both faculty and student services.

 The Department emphasizes numerous research and scholarship opportunities, including educational assessment and outcomes research, clinical outcomes research, nanoparticle drug encapsulation, infectious diseases, clinical research in chronic disease management and public health research related to immunizations and disease prevention.